brandondjango/Sdet-Architect/README.md

 ### More?

 Nope.
-There are too many considerations to further expand on this topic, but I'm always happy to have a conversation about it!
+There are too many considerations to further expand on this topic *here*, but I'm always happy to have a conversation about it!

 ### Example Mobile Projects: